cairo-book/cairo-book/src/appendix-02-operators-and-symbols.md

 ## Non Operator Symbols

-The following list contains all symbols that are not used as operators; that is, they do not have the same behaviour as a function or method call.
+The following list contains all symbols that are not used as operators; that is, they do not have the same behavior as a function or method call.

 Table B-2 shows symbols that appear on their own and are valid in a variety of locations.